The Jacksonville Shipyard Sirens

 The Fire Wouldn’t Die

-Grease in his blood and a cigarette permanently tucked behind one ear, just in case he ever started smoking again.
+Luis Romero had been welding since he was nineteen; the forearms to prove it and a lifetime of metal under his nails.
+Grease ran in his veins, and a cigarette lived permanently behind one ear—an old habit, always ready in case he ever wanted to smoke again.
 He’d worked yards from Tampa to Savannah, but something about Jacksonville hooked him.
 Maybe it was the river.
 Maybe it was the ghosts.

+He didn’t believe the stories—not really—until the night he stayed late to finish a seam on a charter yacht with a six‑figure tip riding on the delivery.
 It was after midnight.
-The yard was quiet except for the occasional clang from an HVAC unit that should’ve been replaced years ago.
-He had one last weld to finish—simple patch, six inches.
-Torch on, mask down, easy work.
+The yard was quiet except for the occasional clang of an HVAC unit that should’ve been replaced years ago.
+One small patch, six inches.
+Torch on, mask down.
+Easy work.

 Until the flame turned blue.